-In ancient Greek, Natural Philosophy was the study of the world we live in.
-It was later developed into two branches: Physics that studies publicly observable natural phenomena; and Metaphysics that studies nonphysical fundamental mechanism that underlying the observed phenomena.
+In ancient Greek, Natural Philosophy was the study of our world.
+It was later developed into two branches: Physics which studies publicly observable natural phenomena; and Metaphysics which studies nonphysical fundamental mechanisms that underlie the observed phenomena.

-Physics laid the foundation for science which has branched out many disciplines but also limited itself to study only publicly observable phenomena that is repeatable and verifiable independently.
+Physics laid the foundation for science which has branched out many disciplines but also limited itself to study only publicly observable phenomena that are repeatable and verifiable independently.

-The so called scientific methodology has been well established to carry out scientific studies.
-This involves observing and collecting data, proposing hypothesis that makes prediction, testing the hypothesis by experiment.
+The so-called scientific methodology has been well-established to carry out scientific studies.
+This involves observing and collecting data, proposing the hypothesis that makes predictions, and testing the hypothesis by experiment.

-Study of computation, despite being labelled ‘Computer Science’, is very different from science and scientific methodology.
-The term ’Computics’, although not widely used, should be a more appropriate term for this discipline.
+The study of computation, despite being labelled ‘Computer Science’, is very different from science and scientific methodology.
+Although not widely used, the term ’Computics’ should be a more appropriate term for this discipline.

 It is not possible to access the Platonic realm by our normal senses or by using current physical instruments.
 However, we can not deny the existence of abstract entities such as numbers, geometric shapes and other ‘universals’.